harsh4799/Retail-Receipts-Forecasting/README.md

 This application serves as a forecasting tool that predicts daily receipt counts for the year 2022 using machine learning techniques, based on receipt data from 2021.

+**Please refer to [Documentation](documentation.md) for more in-depth explanations about the code, scalability & modularity aspects.**

 ## Data Description

 The provided dataset is a time-series record of receipt scans over the course of the year 2021.
 It consists of two fields: `#Date` and `Receipt_Count`.